aptech/docs/docs/CR-pinvmt.rst

     :param tol: any singular values less than *tol* are treated as zero in determining the rank of the input matrix.
     :type tol: scalar

-    :returns: y (*MxN matrix*) that satisfies the 4 Moore-Penrose conditions:
+    :return y: that satisfies the 4 Moore-Penrose conditions:

         .. csv-table::
             :widths: auto